usd-wg/assets/test_assets/NormalsTextureBiasAndScale/README.md

 This flip will also be flagged by usdtools with "-c":

-    UsdUVTexture prim </Looks/r_normals_reversed_y/normal_texture> reads an 8 bit Normal Map, but has non-standard inputs:scale and inputs:bias values of (2, -2, 2, 2) and (-1, 1, -1, -1) (may violate 'NormalMapTextureChecker')
+    UsdUVTexture prim </Looks/RNormalsReversedY/NormalTexture> reads an 8 bit Normal Map, but has non-standard
+    inputs: scale and inputs:bias values of (2, -2, 2, 2) and (-1, 1, -1, -1) (may violate 'NormalMapTextureChecker')

 Compare r_normal_map_reversed_x_0_bias_z.png with r_normal_map.png and you'll see the "reddish" and "dark greenish teal" parts of the map are swapped.
 For r_normal_map_reversed_y.png the "greenish" parts are swapped with the "dark bluish purple" parts.